draios/sysdig/userspace/sysdig/man/sysdig.md

   run the specified chisel.
 If the chisel require arguments, they must be specified in the command line after the name.

 **-C** _filesize_
-  Break a capture into seperate files, and limit the size of each file based on the specified number of megabytes.
+  Break a capture into separate files, and limit the size of each file based on the specified number of megabytes.
 The units of _filesize_ are millions of bytes (10^6, not 2^20).
 Use in conjunction with **-W** to enable automatic file rotation.
 Otherwise, new files will continue to be created until the capture is manually stopped.

   Files will have the name specified by **-w** with a counter added starting at 0.